lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

   the algorithm identifier in the algorithm field.

-The AlgorithmIdentifier for a ML-KEM public key MUST use one of the id-alg-ml-kem object identifiers listed below, based on the security level.
+The AlgorithmIdentifier for a ML-KEM public key MUST use one of the id-alg-ml-kem-* object identifiers listed below, based on the security level.
 The parameters field of the AlgorithmIdentifier for the ML-KEM public key MUST be absent.